Home

 Just as a flashlight needs a battery to shine and your car needs fuel in order for you to drive it, your body likewise needs a source of energy in order to function.
 That energy source is the calorie.

-Calories are needed to keep your heart beating, to blink your eyes, and even to keep your brain functioning.
+Calories to maintain weight is just one aspect of the overall use of calories in the body.
+They are also needed to keep your heart beating, to blink your eyes, and even to keep your brain functioning.
 Believe it or not, you need a certain amount of calories to keep you alive even when you are not doing anything.

-The calories needed to sustain you at rest is called the basal metabolic rate.
+Calories to maintain you at rest are called the basal metabolic rate (BMR.)
 The basal metabolic rate is dependent on your age, weight, height, gender and how much muscle and fat you carry.
+(Weight training will boost your BMR by up to 15 percent.)

 In order to find the calories to maintain your present weight, you need to compute your basal metabolic rate and the number of calories that you burn during your exercise schedule.
 There is an activity factor for the couch potato as well as a construction worker/weekend athlete.

-The form below will calculate the number of calories that you need in order to maintain your present weight.
+The form below will calculate the number of calories to maintain your present weight.
 Once your daily caloric requirements are known, you can then find out how many calories you need in order to lose a certain amount of weight.

 Gender: (Male=1/Female=2)